kyma-incubator/compass/docs/provisioner/08-05-deprovisioning.md

 type: Tutorials
 ---

-This tutorial shows how to deprovision clusters with Kyma Runtimes (Runtimes).
+This tutorial shows how to deprovision clusters with Kyma Runtimes.

-## Deprovision Kyma Runtime
+## Steps

 > **NOTE:** To access the Runtime Provisioner, forward the port on which the GraphQL Server is listening.